xanth/20487D-Developing-Microsoft-Azure-and-Web-Services/Instructions/20487D_MOD02_LAB_MANUAL.md

 #### Scenario

-In this lab you will work with the Entity Framework Core to create work with SQL Database
+In this lab you will use the Entity Framework Core to connect to an SQL Database.

 #### Objectives